-Jon works as a research fellow in the Scottish Energy Centre.
+Jon works as a research fellow in the Scottish Energy Centre and a module leader within the Architectural Technology undergraduate programme.

 His research focuses around human behavior and energy use in the built environment.
 Jon has been studying and working in the field of architecture and the built environment since 2002.
 He is currently researching in the fields of smart homes technology and architecture, human experience and comfort of their environment, sustainable communities, and hygrothermal performance of buildings.